linode/apl-charts/quickstart-redis/README.md

 ### External DNS

-Note that Otomi manages external DNS and therefore, which should be used instead of the following approach.
+Note that Application Platform for LKE manages ExternalDNS and therefore, which should be used instead of the following approach.

 This chart is equipped to allow leveraging the ExternalDNS project.
 Doing so will enable ExternalDNS to publish the FQDN for each instance, in the format of `<pod-name>.<release-name>.<dns-suffix>`.

-Example, when using the following configuration:
+Example:

 ```yaml
 useExternalDNS: